tscholze/dotnet-iot-homebear-tilt/README.md

 ## Information

-Most of the logic behind is based on the offical Python libraries.
+Most of the HAT logic is based on the [offical Python libraries](https://github.com/pimoroni/pantilt-hat/blob/master/library/pantilthat/pantilt.py).

 ## Known issues

 - Reading of pan and tilt angles are (slighlty) off the actual value.
 - The servos sometimes start to buzz quite heavily.
+- The webcam can flicker on the x, y middle.

 ## Ideas for the future

 - Connect to Azure IoT Hub
-- Add camera support
 - Add XBox One controller support